-In order to maintain a safe condition, an external keyboard cannot be used when the unit is operating in a hazardous environment.
+To maintain a safe condition, you cannot use an external keyboard when the unit is operating in a hazardous environment.

-System Status LEDS
+System Status LEDs

 The front panel features six status LEDs.
 Three are wired to hardware-Power, Disk, and COM.
-The remaining three-Maintenance, Fault, and RA-DAR- are programmable and can be accessed through Xycom's LED/Status register.
+The remaining three-Maintenance, Fault, and RADAR- are programmable and can be accessed through Xycom's LED/Status register.
 Refer to your Xycom CPU manual for more information on programming status LEDs.